The Symptoms and Treatment of Cervical Erosion

-Cervical erosion, or erosion of the cervix is caused by contracting chronic infections, unusual pH balance, an increase in estrogen levels, and traumas, among other causes.
-It is an inflammation of cervix cells, which is caused when squamous cells in the opening of the urinary tract turn into columnar cells.
+Cervical erosion, or erosion of the cervix, is an inflammation of cervical cells.
+This occurs when squamous cells in the opening of the urinary tract turn into columnar cells.

-Any woman could suffer from cervical erosion, although it is more common in women during their fertile years.
-This could have different causes, but it could come from infections, carcinoma or some other trauma, like what would be caused during multiple births.
+It may have different causes, but it often comes from infections, carcinoma or some other trauma, such as multiple births.
 It is also caused by chronic and acute infections.

 Other symptoms include: